Contributors

 Add a new Section 6.13.X - Subgroup Matrix Multiply Accumulate Instructions

-This section describes a family of built-in functions that multiply two matrix sources a
+This section describes a family of built-in functions that multiply two matrix sources a and b and then add a matrix accumulation value to produce a matrix result value.

-is the first matrix operand and has M rows and K columns.
+a is the first matrix operand and has M rows and K columns.

-is the second matrix operand and has K rows and N columns.
+b is the second matrix operand and has K rows and N columns.

-is the matrix accumulation value and has M rows and N columns.
+acc is the matrix accumulation value and has M rows and N columns.

 The result value also has M rows and N columns.